raffishquartan/vpt/README.md

-# VoltDB WrapGen
+# VoltProcTools

+VoltDB is great and it's stored procedures are even better.
+But distributed systems [can be hard](https://qualocustech.wordpress.com/2016/09/28/whos-afraid-of-the-big-bad-distributed-wolf/).
+VPT is a collection of tools that might make a developer's life in a distributed world just a little bit easier.

+## More on: vpt-lib

+This library of common classes and utilities should be made available as a dependency at compile-time and run-time to client applications that use VPT (e.g. runners from runner-builders).
+It is not needed if the client application does not use VPT tools at run-time.

+## More on: vpt-core

+This library of common classes and utilities is used internally by VPT tools.

+## More on: voltlint

+Some linting is done by the runner-builder's, but more could be done and it should all be decoupled from runner-building.
+Coming soon!

+## More on: runner-builder's

-tl;dr: Use WrapGen for safe, statically-typed invocation of VoltDB stored procedures.
+tl;dr: Use a runner-builder for safe, statically-typed, IDE-friendly invocation of VoltDB stored procedures

-## The problem with client-first stored procedure invocation
+### The problem with client-first stored procedure invocation

-VoltDB is great.
-VoltDB stored procedures are great.
-But VoltDB stored procedures are executed using a client-first API with varargs and dynamic typing.
-So it's all too easy to make mistakes that are only detected at run time.
+VoltDB stored procedures are executed using a client-first API with varargs and no static typing.
+This means there isn't much IDE support.

+For example, stored procedure names are string constants, not types, and there's no static checking of arguments at the point of invocation.

+This makes development slower and code harder to test.
+Bugs are discovered later at greater cost.
+This is a general problem bemoaned by dev's everywhere - JDBC I'm looking at you - but that doesn't mean it should be ignored.

-What do I mean?
-Well, here's a stored procedure definition:
+For example, here's a VoltDB stored procedure definition:

 ````java
 public class MyStoredProcedure extends VoltProcedure {